 If your company's online reviews are overall positive, then give yourself and your peers a pat on the back.

-Facebook is an example of a company with positive online reviews.
+Facebook is an example of a company that has positive online reviews.
 The Global Giant holds the No. 1 spot on Glassdoor's Best Places to Work List.
 Facebook has now ranked No. 1 on Glassdoor's annual list three times and has made the list for eight consecutive years over the past decade.
 Their EVP is prevalent, and their company review pages not only exist, but they are also overwhelmingly positive.

 If you identify consistent negative comments, analyze them to identify potential themes or consistencies.
 From there, share the findings with either the head of your department, the head of HR or whichever leader may be most impacted and have the most influence in this area.
 Work with them to devise a plan for managing the negative comments.
 This may involve marketing, HR or other company leaders.